neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 All packages, including the last one that may be incomplete, have the same format. *End of stream* is represented by an incomplete or empty package.
 An incomplete package has more than one padding byte.
 An empty package has zero length *content* and produces a 64 byte *package*.

 *Package size* is used to control the amount of data held in memory during protection and unprotection of a single package.
-The default recomended size is 64 KiB but can be changed based on the application requirements.
+The default recommended size is 64 KiB but can be changed based on the application requirements.

 ## Stream keys